jnels13/jnels13/README.md

 ### Hi, I'm Joe, from Charlotte, North Carolina (U.S.)

 I'm an ML engineer and data geek with over a decade's experience as a practicing trial attorney.
 As so much of the practice of law focuses on language and its syntax, I've enjoyed learning NLP and developing NLP projects -- including how it may be applied in the legal field.
 I'm especially interested in collaborating on projects in this area.
-I've also worked in healthcare, insurance, and aviation; any projects in these areas would also be fun to work on -- just drop me a line if you're interested.
+I've also worked in healthcare, insurance, and aviation; any projects in these areas would also be fun to work on -- drop me a line if you're interested.

 I currently work with Omdena as a project manager and ML engineer.
 Omdena was my first experience in a __collaborative__, bottom-up team; it has been a wonderful experience, and working with the world-wide group of collaborators has been a treat.
 If you're not familiar with Omdena, check them out: www.Omdena.com.